ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

 ### Capacity and Utilization Collection

-{{ site.data.product.title }} server can collect and analyze capacity and utilization data from your virtual infrastructure.
+{{ site.data.product.title_short }} server can collect and analyze capacity and utilization data from your virtual infrastructure.
 Use this data to understand the limitations of your current environment and plan for growth.

-For some capacity and utilization data, {{ site.data.product.title }} calculates and shows trend lines in the charts.
-Trend lines are created by using linear regression, which is calculated by using the capacity and utilization data that is collected by {{ site.data.product.title }} during the interval you specify for the chart.
+For some capacity and utilization data, {{ site.data.product.title_short }} calculates and shows trend lines in the charts.
+Trend lines are created by using linear regression, which is calculated by using the capacity and utilization data that is collected by {{ site.data.product.title_short }} during the interval you specify for the chart.
 The more data that you have the better the predictive value of the trend line.

 Three server roles are associated with the collection and metric creation of capacity and utilization.